kiranma72/abdm-docs/content/3-milestone2/transfer-health-data.md

 **Testing with PHR Application**

-- On the PHR app side, log in with an SBX ABHA address
+- On the PHR app, log in with an SBX ABHA address
-- Register a patient with same SBX ABHA address in your HIP/HRP
+- Register a patient with the same SBX ABHA address in your HIP/HRP
 - Create a new health record for this patient
 - Link a care context for this health record using HIP initiated linking
 - PHR App should automatically make a request for the health record along with apt consents